Piacenza area for families

 • Fourth stop - Castell'Arquato Castell'Arquato

 Let's go on to the last stop of this trip: the medieval village of Castell'Arquato, in Val D'Arda.
 On a slope of the lowest of Piacenza's hills stands this village.
-Mentioned among the most beautiful villages in Italy, it preserves winding streets and lanes that evoke the medieval foundation.
-In the main square stands the tower of the Rocca Viscontea, a 14th century military bulwark.
+Mentioned among the most beautiful villages in Italy, it preserves winding streets and lanes that evoke its medieval foundation.

 Before leaving, we suggest a walk along the Arda river which, on rainy days, still washes up small fossil remains.